Lomachenko impresses, makes Walters say ‘no mas’ Saturday

 It’s true Walters was at Lomachenko’s mercy and in danger of being knocked out. it is the ethos of most fighters to carry on, to look for that opportunity no matter how improbable before the final bell to turn the tide.
-It’s hard to argue with the logic when thinking long term about a fighter’s well-being and his future.
+It’s hard to argue with the logic when thinking long term about a fighter’s future well-being.
 But it didn’t make fans at The Cosmopolitan in Las Vegas too happy as they booed Walters.

 After the bout, Walters blamed his poor performance on ring rust.
 It had been a year since his draw with Jason Sosa, while Lomachenko was staying busy.
 “If you watch the fight, you seeing him was scoring more than I do.
 I’m trying my good shots but I’m not connecting, he’s connecting more clearly than I am touching him.
 In the last round, he’s catching me more and more.